vqpy/vqpy/README.md

 ### Advanced Usage

-We also support customize components (e.g. detector) to build the end to end query pipeline.
+We also support customizing components (e.g. detector) to build the end to end query pipeline.
 For more details on customization, please refer to the document [here](docs/customization.md).

 ## Examples